Minor in French

 Students must complete a minimum of nine semester hours beyond the Introductory and Intermediate sequences.
-The student must complete the following upper-division courses in French - LG 326 and 327 and either 311 or 312.
+The student must complete three upper-division courses in French.
 Native or near-native speakers of a language may not enroll in upper-level conversation courses.

 Note: The Minor in Language cannot fulfill the minor requirement for Language Majors.

 The department contributes to the liberal education of all students by helping them to improve their ability to communicate with and understand other cultures in an increasingly interdependent world.
 Language study provides direct insight into other ways of thinking and perceiving reality, and enables a fresh perspective on students' own language and culture.
 The department offers a major in Modern Languages and Literature with concentrations in French, German, Russian, and Spanish.
 Minors in those four languages, as well as a Minor in Chinese and a Minor in Applied Linguistics, are available.
 An interdisciplinary Minor in Classical Studies is offered in cooperation with the Philosophy Department.
 Introductory and intermediate level courses in Arabic, ASL, Classical and Modern Greek, Italian, Japanese, Korean, Latin and Portuguese are also provided.

 In the first-year sequences (Introductory) the student is given a basic foundation in listening, speaking, reading, and writing.
 Typically, the emphasis is on listening and oral practice followed by development of reading and writing skills.
 The second-year courses (Intermediate) build upon the skills acquired in the first year.
 Upper-level courses provide students with more in-depth knowledge of the countries' language, culture, literature and history.
 Students with previous language training will be placed at the appropriate level.

 All first-time freshmen must successfully complete CAS 100: First Year Experience as a degree requirement.
 Students must enroll during their